shabi1497/gsPop/docs/index.md

 }
 ```
 - wrapperClasses - This will be used to attach classes to the modal wrapper
-- backdrop    - This will be used to attach classes to the modal wrapper
+- backdrop    - This will be used to attach classes to the inner modal
   - show      - to hide and show the backdrop
   - clickable - To enable and disable backdrop click
-- animate     - This will be used to attach classes to the modal wrapper
+- animate     - animation configuration
   - apply     - to hide and show the backdrop
   - hide      - Animation classes on hide
   - show      - Animation classes on show
-- bodyClass   - Class that will be added when modal opened
+- bodyClass   - Class that will be added to body when modal opened

 ### Header 3